Whatever Happened To ... The Mysterious Kidney Disease Striking Central America?

 "We know that climate change is exacerbating a lot of different human diseases.
 It exacerbates cardiovascular disease, respiratory disease," says Sorensen, an emergency medicine physician who also teaches at the University of Colorado School of Medicine.
 "But this is one of the first identified where we can say this disease probably wouldn't have occurred if it weren't for the extreme global temperatures that we're seeing."

-The disease, which has made kidney failure the second leading cause of death in Nicaragua and El Salvador, was first reported in the 1990s.
+The disease, which has made kidney failure the second-leading cause of death in Nicaragua and El Salvador, was first reported in the 1990s.
 It was a strange new type of kidney failure.
 Sugar cane cutters from plantations in Nicaragua, El Salvador and Guatemala were turning up at clinics with end-stage kidney disease.
 Some had been in what seemed to be perfect health just a few years before.
 These laborers didn't have diabetes or hypertension or other factors that might explain why their kidneys were failing.

-Among the early cases almost all the patients did agricultural work on the low-lying plains near the Pacific Coast.
-Later the condition was also found among other people in the area including miners, fisherman and workers in hot industrial plants.
+Among the early cases, almost all the patients did agricultural work on the low-lying plains near the Pacific Coast.
+Later the condition was also found among other people in the area, including miners, fishermen and workers in hot industrial plants.
 But most of the people dying from CKDu in Central America were relatively young farm laborers.

+"Then we started realizing, wait a sec, there's a very similar disease process that's being described in India and Sri Lanka," Sorensen says.

-Adding to the difficulty of unraveling this mystery, CKDu appears to hit poor people in poor countries with poor health-care systems.
+Adding to the difficulty of unraveling this mystery, CKDu appears to hit poor people in poor countries with poor health care systems.
 "So if the disease is there, we might not even know that it's there because no one's looking for it," Sorensen says.

-Sorenson wondered if this deadly disease could be a result of global warming.
+Sorensen wondered if this deadly disease could be a result of global warming.
 But that's not easy to determine.

 "It's very difficult to prove direct attribution and say this person is sick because of climate change," she says.
 "But what we can say is that this disease is occurring in parts of the world that are experiencing unprecedented warming, which we can attribute to climate change."

 Climate change is just one of the theories behind what's causing CKDu.
 Most focus on heat stress and dehydration.
-Others propose a link to drinking water contamination possibly with heavy metals or agricultural chemicals.
+Others propose a link to drinking water contaminated possibly with heavy metals or agricultural chemicals.
 Sri Lanka banned the herbicide glyphosate, sold under the brand name Roundup, over concerns that it was causing CKDu.
 Early on some health officials in Nicaragua blamed the epidemic on home-brewed alcohol.

 Sorensen says there's probably not one single cause.
 In her words it's most likely "multi-factorial."
 But she goes back to the argument that this form of kidney failure is only happening in places that are hot and muggy — and getting hotter.